 This FA was a gift to the Jim Grey Home for Wayward Cameras.
 I was in a black-and-white mood when I tested this FA, so I dropped in some Fomapan 200.
 Given the FA’s compact size, I figured the skinny 50mm f/1.8 Nikon Series E lens would look balanced on it.
 I was right.

 The FA’s winder glides on silk, and when you fire the shutter the mirror slap is surprisingly gentle.
 My finger always hunted to find the shutter button when the camera was at my eye, though.
 That surprised me, as I’m used to everything falling right to hand on Nikon SLRs.

 You have to pull out the winder to turn on the camera and make it possible to press the shutter button.
-I wasn’t crazy about this, especially when I turned the camera to shoot portrait, as the winder would poke me in the eyebrow.
-Because I’m right-handed I tend to rotate my camera so the shutter button is up top, where it’s easy for my right finger to reach.
-When I rotated it so the shutter button was on the bottom, the winder stopped poking me, but the button became awkward to reach.
+I wasn’t crazy about this, especially when I turned the camera to shoot portrait, as the winder would poke me in the forehead.

 The Nikon FA is a delightful little 35mm SLR.
 Its compact size, light weight, high capability, and smooth operation make it a fine choice to take along wherever you go.
-And my quick eBay research reveals that working bodies go for far less than other contemporary Nikon bodies such as the better-known FM2.
+Working bodies usually go for far less than other contemporary Nikon bodies such as the better-known FM2.
 But that camera lacks the FA’s matrix metering.
 So why pay more for an FM2, especially now that we’ve all come to embrace the electronics in our cameras?